Arizona Telecommunications Equipment Distribution Program (AzTEDP)

 AzTEDP clients needing demonstrations, technical assistance, and any service related to equipment are best served by appointment.
 Please call 602-542-1124 V/TTY or 1-866-223-3412 V/TTY or email Vicki Thompson or Christine Milano to ensure our availability to serve you.

-The State of Arizona provides telecommunications devices at no cost to residents of the State of Arizona who need assistance communicating on the phone.
+The State of Arizona provides free telecommunications devices to residents of the State of Arizona who need assistance communicating on the phone.

-Applicants can qualify as Deaf, Deaf-Blind, Hard of Hearing or Speech Challenged.
+Applicants can qualify as Deaf, Hard of Hearing, Deaf-Blind, or Speech Challenged.

 Do you need help communicating on the phone?
 AzTEDP can help.

-AzTEDP is the free, state-funded program that offers telecommunications devices to qualified residents with hearing or speech loss and need assistance using the telephone effectively.
+AzTEDP is the free, state-funded program that offers telecommunications devices to qualified residents with hearing loss or speech challenges who need assistance using the telephone effectively.

-Click HERE to download a HARD OF HEARING packet (doesn't hear well, but speaks to express)
+Click HERE to download a HARD OF HEARING packet (doesn't hear well, but can speak)

 Click HERE to download a DEAF packet (typically American Sign Language users, keyboard used to express)